Friday, November 11, 2016

 At first, the Birch Tree caught the Littlest of Little Birds in his arms and hid the Bird for a few hours, until the Nasty North Wind laid bare its branches of leaves.
 With the Wind biting at the branches that held the Little Bird, the Birch Tree let the Bird go back into the winter storm.

-Within minutes, the Oak Tree took the Little Bird into his arms, but the same thing happened as with the Birch Tree.
-The Nasty North Wind plucked its branches of leaves and tormented the tree until it released the Littlest of Little Birds back into the freezing storm.
-By this point, the Little Bird was closer and closer to death.
+Within minutes, the Oak Tree took the Little Bird into his arms, but the Nasty North Wind plucked its branches of leaves.
+It tormented the strongest tree in the forest until its pride released the Littlest of Little Birds back into the freezing storm.

 “Everyone is against me, but I will survive!” the Bird cried.
 “One of these trees will help me!”

-Then, the Willow Tree, which was known to weep openly, grabbed the Bird and hid her until the Nasty Wind blasted its branches so hard that it could not keep the Bird in its shelter any longer.
+The Nasty Wind blasted its branches so hard that it could not keep the Bird in its shelter any longer.
 It ushered the Bird back into the forest with tears.

 “Where are these grand trees that you mentioned, Christmas Frost King?” the North Wind called.
 The Little Bird had lost most of its feathers by now, had a hard time flying, and could no longer sing with its sore throat.